File 2025 taxes 4 days left to file

 Checkout: free crypto profit calculator

-What key features should I look out for when choosing crypto tax software?
+What features should crypto tax software have?

 • Ease of use: A clear dashboard, intuitive transaction review, and simple error resolution reduce the time needed to prepare tax reports, especially for users managing multiple wallets and exchanges.